 Elevation changes were measured just after the event by Lallemand (1911) and reassessed by Romieu et al. (1998).
 The source kinematics seems to be in good agreement with the trend of these leveling data.

-1) Surface expression of the fault: does the Lambesc Source create a fault scarp?
+1) Surface expression of the fault: did this Source create a fault scarp?

-2) Levelling data show vertical motions that can not be explained only by the 1909 Lambesc earthquake.
-Are they processing artefacts, or are they due to creeping, or do they represent some unknown tectonic signal?
+2) Levelling data show vertical motions that cannot be explained only by the 1909 Lambesc earthquake.
+Are they due to creeping, or do they represent some unknown tectonic signal?

 3) Is the lateral component of motion on the Lambesc fault dextral or a sinistral?